 Metering data forward estimation requirement

-The Metering Data Provider must undertake forward estimations on behalf of the responsible person in a manner that is consistent with the metrology procedure.
+The Metering Data Provider must undertake forward estimations on behalf of the metering coordinator in a manner that is consistent with the metrology procedure.
 Forward estimations may be required in the following circumstances;

 Routinely for a period that is equal to or just greater than the period to the next scheduled reading date or another forward period.